-Our pilot projects with over 500 households through eight local weatherization agencies around the state will be wrapped up by July 1, 2017.
+We finished our pilot projects around the state in July 2017.
+Over 500 households were served.
 The WSU Energy Program will be documenting the impacts and challenges of our models, and will help us evaluate our options for future Weatherization Plus Health work.
-We expect to have results of that study completed by the end of summer 2017.
+We expect to have results of that study completed by early in 2018.

 Mr. Shaw is a senior citizen with a disability.
 He spent his life working very hard to support himself and now survives on Social Security and disability income.
 When we first met, he was gasping for breath just sitting and talking with me.
 Getting up and moving about the home to show me some of his concerns with his home was taxing on him, evident from the wheezing and his eventual excusing himself to go sit back down.
 His house was in very bad shape, and so was his respiratory health.